luiscoco/JavaSE_JavaFX-HelloWorld/README.md

 To run the application just open the HelloApplication.java file and press the Run button.

-You will see the following output window.
+You will see the following output window with a "Hello" button.

+After pressing this button a new message "Welcome to JavaFX Application!" will be shown in label.

 ![image](https://github.com/luiscoco/JavaSE_JavaFX-HelloWorld/assets/32194879/bae9e0e2-23ce-4d4c-84c2-defdd4d53e9f)